IAlgorithmia/byte_bank/README.md

 The username and password in the Platypus bank login is

 Username : user_good

 Password : pass_good

-which is followed by a dummy SMS verification.
-Click submit without entering anything for both mobile number and code.
+This is followed by a dummy SMS verification, click the submit button without entering anything for both mobile number and code.